Yesterday and Today: The Beatles at Washington Coliseum

 The front entrance pretty much looked like this.
 Note this photo (below) was taken much more recently.
 There’s no indication of the memories that once took place inside when we were all so much younger than today.

-The following day, they took a train from New York’s Penn Station to Union Station, arriving in Washington where they were scheduled to play their first full-length U.S. concert.
+The following day, the band and their small entourage took a train from New York’s Penn Station to Union Station, arriving in Washington where they were scheduled to play their first full-length U.S. concert.
 After that, the group was scheduled to travel to Miami Beach, where they would eventually meet then-challenger Muhammad Ali, who was training for his heavyweight prizefight against Sonny Liston.

 The Beatles were able to enjoy the nation’s capital, at least for a couple of hours.
 Washington has been buried by a snowstorm the previous week.
 A famous series of still photographs show them on the Mall playing around in the snow in front of the Capitol Building.